Teaching-myself-Godot/rewriting-zelia-tutorial/README.md

 # Learning Godot by rewriting Zelia

+Skip the elaborate intro and start: [Day 1 - Controlling the Player](day-1.md)

 Last year I collaborated with my son on creating a game from scratch.

 We soon discovered that a game needs a lot of content and ended up one year later with a _lot_ of level editor and very little game.